AlGepe/OmniCalcs/SEO/RiteTriangle/New_rt.md

 The right triangle calculator will help you find the length of the sides in a right angled triangle.
 This triangle solver will also help you find the area of a right triangle as well as give plenty of information about the practical uses of a right triangle.

+## What is a right triangle (or right angled triangle)?

+First things first, let's explain what a right triangle is.
+The definition is very simple and might even seem obvious for those who already know it: a right angled triangle is a triangle that has one angle with the exact value of 90º.
+The rest of the angles will clearly be smaller than the right angle because the sum of all angles in a triangle is always 180º

+This right angle also allows to define the sides of a right triangle in a special way.
+The side opposing the right angle is always the biggest in the triangle and receives the name of hypotenuse.
+The other two sides are called cathetus.
+The relationship between the hypotenuse and the cathetus is a very simple one as we will see when we talk about Pythagoras' theorem

 ## Hypotenuse calculator

-<portal cid="1098">The hypotenuse calculator</portal> solves for the longest side of the right triangle, known as the hypotenuse.
-This side is opposite the right angle is can be solved by using the Pythagorean theorem and solves for the hypotenuse.
-In a right triangle with legs `a` and `b` with hypotenuse `c`, the equation used is `a² + b² = c²`.
+If all one wants to calculate is the hypotenuse of a right triangle, this page and its right triangle calculator will work just fine.
+However we would recommend also to use the specific tool we have developed at Omni: <portal cid="1098">The hypotenuse calculator</portal>.
+This side is opposite the right angle and can be solved by using the Pythagorean theorem.
+In a right triangle with cathetus `a` and `b` with hypotenuse `c`, Pythagoras' theorem states that: `a² + b² = c²`.

 To solve for `c` take the <portal cid="151">square root</portal> of both sides to get `c = √b²-a²`.
 This extension of the Pythagorean theorem is not given the name "hypotenuse formula".
 The <portal cid="53">Pythagorean theorem calculator</portal> is also an excellent tool for calculating the hypotenuse.

-For example, legs of the right triangle are `4` and `7`.
-What is the hypotenuse?
+Let's see now a practical example of what it would take to calculate the hypotenuse of a right triangle without using any of the calculators available at Omni:

-1. Insert `a` and `b` into the hypotenuse calculator equation.
+1. Obtain the values of `a` and `b`
 1. Square `a` and `b`.
-1. Evaluate `a² + b²`
+1. Sum up both values: `a² + b²`
-1. Take the square root to solve for `c`.
+1. Take the square root of the result.
 1. The square root will yield a positive and negative result.
 Since we are dealing with length, disregard the negative result.
-1. The right triangle calculator is suggested to check the answer.
+1. The resulting value is the value of the hypotenuse `c`

+Now let's see what the process would be using one of Omni's calculator, for example the right triangle calculator in this webpage:

+1) Insert the value of `a` and `b` into the calculator
+1) Obtain the value of `c` immediately
+1) As a bonus you will get the value of the area for such a triangle.

 ## How to find the area of a right triangle